mrcore5/framework/README.md

 ## What Is Mrcore

-mRcore is a module system for Laravel allowing you to build all your applications as reusable modules.
+mRcore is a module/package system for Laravel allowing you to build all your applications as reusable modules.
-Module resemble the Laravel folder structure and can be plugged into a single Laravel instance. mRcore solves module loading dependency order and in-place live asset handling.
+Modules resemble the Laravel folder structure and can be plugged into a single Laravel instance. mRcore solves module loading dependency order and in-place live asset handling.
 Modules can be full web UIs, REST APIs and/or full Console command line apps.
-A well build module becomes your shared PHP library, a native API, which can be reused as dependencies in other modules.
+A well built module is not only your UI and API, but a shared PHP library, a native API or repository which can be reused as dependencies in other modules.

-We firmly believe that all code should be built as modules and not in Laravels directory structure itself.
+We firmly believe that all code should be built as modules and not in Laravel's directory structure itself.
-Laravel simply becomes the "app server".
+Laravel simply becomes the "package server".
 A single Laravel instance can host any number of modules.

-See https://github.com/mrcore5/framework for details and installation instructions.